 The Transition to Multi-Polar World: 2026–2035

-This isn't a "possible scenario"—it's already happening.
-The question isn't if America loses dominance, but how fast and how messy.
+This isn’t a “possible scenario”—the shift is already underway.
+The question isn’t if America’s dominance erodes, but how fast and how messy.

 What we know for certain: